ubports/docs.ubports.com/sdk/apps/qml/QtLocation/PlaceSearchModel.rst

 Updates the model based on the ProposedSearchResult at index *proposedSearchIndex*.
 The model will be populated with a list of places matching the proposed search.
-Model status will be set to `PlaceSearchModel </sdk/apps/qml/QtLocation/PlaceSearchModel/>`__.Loading.
-If the model is updated successfully status will be set to `PlaceSearchModel </sdk/apps/qml/QtLocation/PlaceSearchModel/>`__.Ready.
-If an error occurs status will be set to `PlaceSearchModel </sdk/apps/qml/QtLocation/PlaceSearchModel/>`__.Error and the model cleared.
+Model status will be set to :ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>`.Loading.
+If the model is updated successfully status will be set to :ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>`.Ready.
+If an error occurs status will be set to :ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>`.Error and the model cleared.

 If *proposedSearchIndex* does not reference a ProposedSearchResult this method does nothing.